makni-mehdi/hiring/matching/README.md

 Select the last 8 digits of the phone number after processing to avoid any confusion between countries fast and presence/absence of 0 in French phone numbers.

 ### Website Suffix
-Eliminates the initial "www." or "https://" or ""http://"... which sometimes prevent from matching two companies who in reality share the same website.
+Eliminates the initial "www" or "https://" or ""http://"... which sometimes prevent from matching two companies who in reality share the same website.

 ### Scoring
 Please note that eventhough the matching score takes values in [0,1], it is not the probability that the match happens.
 A statistical analysis could be performed to make it as such.